oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Create a Kubernetes configuration map that contains:
   * Override templates (also known as situational configuration templates), with names and syntax as described in [Override template names and syntax](#override-template-names-and-syntax).
   * A file named `version.txt` that contains the exact string `2.0`.
-* Set your domain resource `configOverrides` to the name of this configuration map.
+* Set your domain resource `configuration.overrides.configMapName` to the name of this configuration map.
 * If templates leverage `secret macros`:
   * Create Kubernetes secrets that contain template macro values.
-  * Set your domain `configOverrideSecrets` to reference the aforementioned secrets.
+  * Set your domain `configuration.overrides.secrets` to reference the aforementioned secrets.
 * Stop all running WebLogic Server pods in your domain.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
 * Start or restart your domain.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}) and [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)
 * Verify your overrides are taking effect.
 (See [Debugging](#debugging)).